jimutt/jimmyutterstrom-com/posts/freesoc-2-easy-uart.md

 [![](https://jimmyutterstrom.com/wp-content/uploads/2015/07/m1.gif)](http://jimmyutterstrom.com/wp-content/uploads/2015/07/m1.gif)

 Well that’s it!
 This is one method you can use to achieve a serial communication link between your FreeSoC2 board and your PC.
-Later I might maybedemonstratehow to use the USBUART component as well.
+Later I might maybe demonstrate how to use the USBUART component as well.